TomfromBerlin/Zsh-Disk-Guard/README.md

 ## 🖥️ Usage

 Since this is a plugin, manual execution is neither necessary nor useful.
 The plugin reacts to certain triggers and executes the corresponding actions automatically.
 Simply use `cp`, `mv`, and `rsync` as usual, e.g., `cp <source> <dest>`.
 No additional options should be specified.
 The plugin in action can be seen in the following clip.
 The plugin's status can be checked via the command line.
-See the [Control](#control) section for more information.
+See the [🎛️ Control](#🎛️-control) section for more information.

 <details><summary> ← Click here to see two output examples with low disk space warning</summary>